Tinubu: I Contemplated Withdrawing From 2023 Presidential Race

 “When I picked him, it was tough.
 My very close confidantes, who had read his comments on social media, came to me and said, ‘No, never.’
 I said, ‘Yes, he is talented.
 Because he criticises me and pours abuses on the parliament, it does not mean he has nothing to offer.

-Senate President Godswill Akpabio praised the President’s ability to forgive his critics, recalling the intense debate that preceded Tijjani’s confirmation as a minister.
+Senate President Godswill Akpabio praised the president’s ability to forgive his critics, recalling the intense debate that preceded Tijani’s confirmation as a minister.

 “When he came to the Senate for screening, senators said, ‘No, no, we can’t have him.’
 One senator quoted from the internet where he described all Nigerian senators as ‘morons.’